Function 02 / 07 · Build

 Emerging

-Some maintenance happens, when there's time.
-Quarterly cleanups catch the worst.
+Some maintenance happens on the human side, when there's time.
+The AI is still on its own schedule.
+Quarterly cleanups catch the worst macros.
 Most of the library is still leftover.
-New product changes flow through inconsistently.
+AI prompt updates ship from the vendor without operator review.
+New product changes flow through inconsistently to humans and not at all to the AI.

 • Most library is legacy